Skip to main content

 The Dependencies button in the app header shows:

-• What dependency health colors are currently switched on
+• What dependency health colors are currently switched on.

 Select issue link types from Jira